 1.6.1.
 Number of Location

 Player and enemies will belong to an only one map.
 Player and base will appear on the centre of the map, and enemy nests will appear on the two ends of the map.
 Some broken buildings or hidden buildings will appear in the space between the base and the nests.
-Player can repair these broken buildings to get some annexe.
-These annexe can support some extra functions.
+Player can repair these broken buildings to get some annexes.
+These annexe s can support some extra functions.

 Annexe：a building that is added to, or is near, a larger one and that provides extra living or work space.